Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1gGMZa-xf70.md

 # [March 24th, 2020 Livestream](../2020-03-24.md)
 ## Q&A: How often will you be releasing new content?
 https://www.youtube.com/watch?v=1gGMZa-xf70
-This question was possibly duplicated with a more recent answer: [August 23rd, 2022 Livestream Q&A: Is the plan still for 2022 release?](./yt-GM0CJlndusA.md) [https://www.youtube.com/watch?v=GM0CJlndusA](https://www.youtube.com/watch?v=GM0CJlndusA)
+This question was possibly duplicated with a more recent answer: [September 27th, 2022 Livestream Q&A: When is 1.0 going to be ready?](./yt-tCFcLdnSFrA.md) [https://www.youtube.com/watch?v=tCFcLdnSFrA](https://www.youtube.com/watch?v=tCFcLdnSFrA)

 ### Topics